Guide

 They provide a great set of core features that most WordPress membership plugins offer.
 However, they stand apart from the pack with their additional features and superior support.
 MemberMouse is the best solution if you’re building a site to scale.

-Restrict Content Pro is our other favorite.
+MemberPress is our other top choice.
 They have a well built plugin with lots of add-ons and extensions that allow you to build virtually any membership feature.
 They also provide top notch support from their core development team, so you’re never stuck waiting around for generic answers to questions.

-RCP also integrates well with a suite of other common WordPress plugins authored by their parent company – Sandhills Development, LLC.
+MemberPress also integrates well with a suite of other common WordPress plugins via their integrations and add-ons.
 So it’s a great choice if you already use one or several of those plugins.

 Non WordPress DIY options